hamzabeig/Data-Structures-and-Algorithms-Course/readme.md

 ## 💡 Tips for Success
 - ✅ Understand the core concepts of DSA
 - ✅ Be consistent and don’t hesitate to ask questions
-- ✅ Don’t expect drastic change in a few days — *give yourself time*
+- ✅ Don’t expect drastic change in a few days, *give yourself time*
-- ✅ Don’t just solve questions — *learn something new from each one*
+- ✅ Don’t just solve questions, *learn something new from each one*